ibm-cloud-docs/vmwaresolutions/vmonic/faq_shared.md

 {: support}

 Each virtual data center has an Edge Services Gateway (ESG) which provides network connectivity to the virtual data center.
 On-premises connectivity to the customer virtual data center can be accomplished in the following ways:
-* IPSEC tunnel over the public Internet to the ESG
+* IPsec tunnel over the internet to the ESG
-* SSLVPN tunnel over the public Internet to the ESG
+* SSL VPN tunnel over the internet to the ESG
-* Direct public Internet access through the ESG to VM's using NAT or load balancing
+* Direct internet access through the ESG to the VMs by using NAT or load balancing

-Along with the Internet access methods, you can use {{site.data.keyword.cloud_notm}} Service Endpoints to access your virtual data centers from other {{site.data.keyword.cloud_notm}} accounts.
-This allows you to use DirectLink or other on-premises environments to access your {{site.data.keyword.cloud_notm}} account network options and then from your cloud account connect into your virtual data centers using the Cloud Service Endpoint method.
+Along with the internet access methods, you can use {{site.data.keyword.cloud_notm}} service endpoints to access your virtual data centers from other {{site.data.keyword.cloud_notm}} accounts.
+This way, you can use DirectLink or other on-premises environments to access your {{site.data.keyword.cloud_notm}} account network options.
+Then, from your cloud account, you can connect into your virtual data centers by using the Cloud Service Endpoint method.

 ## How are my VMware virtual platform consumptions billed?
 {: #faq-billing-shared}